OF THE BERWYN DISTRICT CIVIC ASSOCIATION, INC.

 The BDCA encourages all members of our community, including BDCA board members, to be civically engaged–whether as volunteers, activists, voters, or candidates.
 Strong civic engagement aligns with the mission and purpose of the BDCA.
 In the spirit of our nonpartisan mission, the BDCA, as an organization, does not endorse or oppose candidates running for public office, nor do we affiliate with any political party.
 BDCA board members who are engaged in this capacity do so as individuals and not as representatives of the BDCA.
 No member of the Board shall use his/her Board affiliation in their endorsement of any candidate or legislation.

 ARTICLE 8.
 AMENDMENTS

 Section 1.
 These bylaws may be amended or altered so long as the suggested policy or procedure is not contrary to law or these bylaws.

 Section 2.
 The suggested change(s) or additions may be offered by resolution or in writing by

 any member at any regular meeting of the BDCA.
 The resolution shall then be tabled until the next regular meeting.
 Notice of the resolution shall be posted on the web site and the community bulletin board.
 Any member of the BDCA can submit a written request (P. O. Box 535) for a copy of the proposed bylaws no less than seven (7) days prior to the meeting at which the proposed changes or additions are to be

 considered.
-A two-thirds vote of the members present shall be required to adopt the
+A two-thirds vote of the members present shall be required to adopt the resolution.

 I, the undersigned, being the Corresponding Secretary of the Berwyn District Civic Association, Inc., hereby certify that the above is a true, complete, and accurate copy of the Bylaws as adopted by the Executive Board.